tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% warning %}}

-Note that the port in which your Jupyter environment is running (i.e the four-digit number that corresponds to that underlined in blue in the previous image) will probably be different from the one shown in the image above.
+Note that the port in which your Jupyter notebook is running (i.e the four-digit number that corresponds to that underlined in blue in the previous image) will probably be different from the one shown in the image above.

 {{% /warning %}}

 {{% tip %}}

-You can choose in which port you want Jupyter to be executed.
-In the context of this building block, this should be done by modifying the docker-compose, where the instructions on how Docker should set up Jupyter for your environment are contained.
+You can choose in which port you want Jupyter notebook to be executed.
+In the context of this building block, this should be done by modifying the docker-compose, where the instructions on how Docker should set up Jupyter notebook for your environment's container are contained.
 [Learn more about docker-compose.](https://docs.docker.com/compose/)

 {{% /tip %}}